lbondi7/lbondi7.github.io/_projects/2019-02-28-ESD-breakout.markdown

 ## Remake

-After seeings ome of the first years breakout I decided to revemp my old one to make it more fun.
+After seeings one of the first years breakout I decided to revamp my old one to make it more fun.
 I have incorporated some of the techniques and skills, I picked up since I last did breakout:
   - Scene Manager
   - Pause State
   - Leaderboard